-Africa’s energy sector is mainly categorized in three regions: North Africa and sub-Saharan Africa.
+Africa’s energy sector is mainly categorized in two regions: North Africa and sub-Saharan Africa.
 In this article a specific focus will be given to sub-Saharan Africa..
 Sub-Saharan Africa is rich in renewable energy resources which can be harnessed for electricity production through different technologies.
 The most commonly acknowledged are photovoltaics and wind turbines, however, there is also a great potential for hydro-energy, biomass (other than carbon intensive biomass fuels like charcoal), geothermal and even wave energy which are still underdeveloped on the continent.
 A few points to keep in mind have been highlighted by the 2013 International Renewable Energy Agency Report on Renewable Energy Potential in Africa:

 - The rapid economic growth and the need for reliable and modern energy access is set to double the demand by 2030.

 - The costs of renewable energy technologies are decreasing rapidly and the project deals for Africa are among the most competitive in the world.

 - While the resource base varies, all African countries possess significant renewable energy potential.
 The continents biomass, geothermal, hydropower, solar and wind energy resources are among the best in the world.

 Below we explore some of the renewable energy technologies and their application and promotion in sub-Saharan Africa.